EP 7020 Collaborative Leadership - 3 graduate credits

 EP 7100 School Labor Relations, Negotiations and Personnel Management - 3 graduate credits

 Focus on policies and procedures affecting personnel management in the schools.
 Discussion of staffing, program and personnel evaluations, office procedures and record keeping, decision making, and negotiations.
 Emphasis on collective bargaining statutes, case law, grievance processing, mediation, employee relations boards, union security provisions, scope of bargaining, and the administration of the negotiated contract.
+Prerequisite: EP 7020 and admission to Superintendent Certification program.

 EP 7110 Arts and Learning - 3 graduate credits